VielLosero/Dirty-System-From-Scratch/README.md

 bash /pkg/tools/lfs-chroot mount && bash /pkg/tools/lfs-chroot login
 ```
 Inside the chroot.
 Again you can run the builders one by one and install the packages created or run the above commands to automate the task.
-Be care about the grub package if you don't have on /mnt/lfs a mounted raw file disk for virtual machines or a separated disk.
-Replace the "I" with a black space on /tmp/run.repo.list if you don't want to autoinstall it and destroy your system.
-You can check my old script /pkg/tools/scripts/make_dirty_0.0.1.raw.disk.for.qemu.sh to make a raw disk for qemu and mount it on /mnt/lfs or the newer script /pkg/tools/scripts/qemu-device-mapper.sh to mount the partition on a virtual machine.
 ```
 (lfs chroot) root:/# cp /pkg/tools/run.repo.list.dirty-0.0.build.install /tmp/run.repo.list

 (lfs chroot) root:/# bash /pkg/tools/scripts/run.repo.list.sh
 ```
 ## What next?
 If you are able to make it work you can then check for updates.
 Make and share your makers.
+Test and feedback.
+Contribute and leave the dirty grow.

 ## Thanks to: